dxw/playbook/playbook.md

 We are determined, discerning and motivated.
 We believe in high standards, we enjoy doing things properly, and we're loath to settle for less.

-#### Reliable

-We are reliable, consistent and committed.
-We make every effort to live up to each others' expectations, and to exceed the expectations of our clients.

 ### Principles